GeForce 700 series: Overview

 GK110 was designed and marketed with computational performance in mind.
 It contains 7.1 billion transistors.
 This model also attempts to maximise energy efficiency through the execution of as many tasks as possible in parallel according to the capabilities of its streaming processors.

 With GK110, increases in memory space and bandwidth for both the register file and the L2 cache over previous models, are seen.
 At the SMX level, GK110's register file space has increased to 256KB composed of 64K 32bit registers, as compared to Fermi's 32K 32bit registers totaling 128 KB.
 As for the L2 cache, GK110 L2 cache space increased by up to 1.5MB, 2x as big as GF110.
 Both the L2 cache and register file bandwidth have also doubled.

-Performance in register-starved scenarios is also improved as there are more registers available to each thread.
-This goes in hand with an increase of total number of registers each thread can address, moving from 63 registers per thread to 255 registers per thread with GK110.
+Performance in register-starved scenarios has also improved as more registers are available for each thread.
+This goes hand in hand with an increase in the total number of registers each thread can address, moving from 63 registers per thread to 255 registers per thread with GK110.

 With GK110, Nvidia also reworked the GPU texture cache to be used for compute.
 With 48KB in size, in compute the texture cache becomes a read-only cache, specializing in unaligned memory access workloads.
 Furthermore, error detection capabilities have been added to make it safer for use with workloads that rely on ECC.

-The series also supports DirectX 12 on Windows 10.

 Dynamic Super Resolution (DSR) was added to Kepler GPUs with the latest Nvidia drivers.